 Charlie Davoli is an artist who loves to combine landscapes to create new surreal worlds.
 He often combines familiar scenes from Earth with shots of space.

 Bringing contrasting landscapes together is a great idea for a composite image.
 But this can also send a message.
 It can raise questions about our struggling environment.
 Or it can make future predictions.

 6. Use Composite Images to Tell a Story

 Her characters interact with the surreal world around them.
+And she uses visual cues to lead the story along.
 It’s a technique that brings the world to life.
-And she uses visual cues to lead the story along.
-Her shrunken self steps forth into a book-bound portal.
-She’s stepping into the story.
-And the magical imagery makes us want to follow.

-7. A Restrained Approach for Minimalist Composites
+7. Take a Restrained Approach for Minimalist Composites

 Minimalism relies on the power of simplicity.
-It’s about sharp shapes and clear lines that build a striking composition.
+It’s about sharp shapes and clean lines that build a striking composition.
 You only need to inject a small amount of surrealism to affect your photo strongly.

 And the addition of the diver may be a minor addition, but it’s enough to deconstruct the landscape’s reality.
 The power of the image comes from the simplicity of the composition.